Houston Dynamo FC: Back to Back Champions

 Houston began the 2007 season by competing in the 2007 CONCACAF Champions' Cup.
 After winning a quarterfinal against Costa Rican team Puntarenas F.C., Houston exited the competition in the semifinals, beating Mexican team Pachuca 2–0 in the first leg but losing 5–2 after extra time in the return leg.

-Houston began its 2007 MLS league season with shutouts against Los Angeles Galaxy and Chivas USA.
+Houston began its 2007 MLS league campaign with shutouts against Los Angeles Galaxy and Chivas USA.
 The team would continue to struggle in the regular season.
 During the season, Houston made some significant trades.
 They traded Kevin Goldthwaite and a first-round pick in the 2008 SuperDraft to Toronto FC for Richard Mulrooney.
 The team also traded Alejandro Moreno to Columbus Crew in exchange for Joseph Ngwenya.
 And they traded Kelly Gray to Los Angeles Galaxy for Nate Jaqua.
-After winning against FC Dallas, Houston began an unbeaten streak of eleven games and a shutout streak of 726 minutes, an MLS record.
+After beating FC Dallas, Houston began an unbeaten streak of eleven games and a shutout streak of 726 minutes, an MLS record.

-Following their comebck, Houston finished as the second seed in the regular season clinching the 2007 MLS Cup Playoffs.
-Their first opponent in the playoff were rivals FC Dallas.
+Following their comebck, Houston finished as the second seed in the regular season clinching a berth to the 2007 MLS Cup Playoffs.
+Their first opponent in the postseason were in-state rivals FC Dallas.
 Dallas won the first leg 1–0, but Houston won the second leg at Robertson Stadium, 4–1 in extra time, to win 4–2 on aggregate.
-Houston faced the Kansas City Wizards in the Western Conference final, winning 2–0 to advance to the MLS Cup championship game for the second year in a row.
+Houston faced the Kansas City Wizards in the Western Conference final, winning 2–0 to advance to the MLS Cup championship game for a consecutive season.
 Just like in 2006, Houston faced the New England Revolution for the championship.
-Houston won 2–1 on a game-winning goal by Dwayne De Rosario in the second half, thus winning their second MLS Cup in a row.
+Houston won 2–1 on a game-winning goal by Dwayne De Rosario in the second half, thus winning a consecutive MLS Cup.